Shikshashtakam: Translation

+Let Krishna tightly embrace this maidservant who has fallen at His feet, or let Him trample me or break my heart by not appearing before me.
+He is a debauchee after all and can do whatever He likes, but He is still none other than the worshipable Lord of my heart.

 Extra verse

 This verse follows the 8 verses written by Chaitanya in Śrī Caitanya-caritāmṛta:

 Translation

 If anyone recites or hears these eight verses of instruction by Śrī Caitanya Mahāprabhu, their ecstatic love and devotion (prema-bhakti) for Kṛṣṇa increases day by day.